CompArchFA16/Lab1/report.md

  011 | 1100  0101 | 0001 |	1   1   | SLT
  011 | 0101  1100 | 0000 |	0   1   | SLT
  ```

+For the 32-bit cases, we used different combinations of negative and positive operands, with different relative magnitudes.

 ```verilog
  Cm  |    	A     	B     |   Out    | Cout  OF | Case